Fallacy: Formal fallacy

 A formal fallacy, deductive fallacy, logical fallacy or non sequitur (Latin for "it does not follow") is a flaw in the structure of a deductive argument that renders the argument invalid.
 The flaw can be expressed in the standard system of logic.
 Such an argument is always considered to be wrong.

 The presence of the formal fallacy does not imply anything about the argument's premises or its conclusion.
 Both may actually be true or may even be more probable as a result of the argument, but the deductive argument is still invalid because the conclusion does not follow from the premises in the manner described.

 Even non-deductive arguments can be said to be fallacious: for example, an inductive argument that incorrectly applies principles of probability or causality.
 But "since deductive arguments depend on formal properties and inductive arguments don't, formal fallacies apply only to deductive arguments".

 A logical form such as "A and B" is independent of any particular conjunction of meaningful propositions.
 Logical form alone can guarantee that, given true premises, a true conclusion must follow.
 However, formal logic makes no such guarantee if any premise is false; the conclusion can be either true or false.
 Any formal error or logical fallacy similarly invalidates the deductive guarantee.
 Both the argument and all its premises must be true for a conclusion to be true.

 The term non sequitur denotes a general formal fallacy, often meaning one that does not belong to any named subclass of formal fallacies, like affirming the consequent.

-Common examples

-Ecological fallacy

-An ecological fallacy is committed when one draws an inference from data based on the premise that qualities observed for groups necessarily hold for individuals; for example, "if countries with more Protestants tend to have higher suicide rates, then Protestants must be more likely to commit suicide".

-Observational interpretation fallacy

-The observational interpretation fallacy is a cognitive bias that occurs exclusively in the medical field, leading to the mistaken interpretation of observed associations as causal relationships, negatively impacting medical guidelines, clinical decisions, and healthcare practices, potentially compromising patient safety.